Class struggle: Thomas Jefferson

-I am convinced that those societies (as the Indians) which live without government enjoy in their general mass an infinitely greater degree of happiness than those who live under the European governments.
-Among the former, public opinion is in the place of law, & restrains morals as powerfully as laws ever did anywhere.
-Among the latter, under pretence of governing they have divided their nations into two classes, wolves & sheep.
+under pretence of governing they have divided their nations into two classes, wolves & sheep.
 I do not exaggerate.
-This is a true picture of Europe.
-Cherish therefore the spirit of our people, and keep alive their attention.
-Do not be too severe upon their errors, but reclaim them by enlightening them.
-If once they become inattentive to the public affairs, you & I, & Congress & Assemblies, judges & governors shall all become wolves.
+This is a true picture of Europe....
 It seems to be the law of our general nature, in spite of individual exceptions; and experience declares that man is the only animal which devours his own kind, for I can apply no milder term to the governments of Europe, and to the general prey of the rich on the poor.